-- The answers you want to upload as a Rawdata file, saved in Excel format.
+- The answers you want to upload as a Raw data file, saved in Excel format.
 This is what you will upload to your survey in Netigate.
-Important: The Excel Raw-data file needs to be with numerical values.
+Important: The Excel Raw data file has to contain numerical values.

-The first thing you will have to do is create the survey and all of its questions.
-Go through it one extra time to make sure the questions are created the right way, such as double checking that your multi-choice questions are saved as Checkboxes and single-choice questions as Radiobuttons.
+The first thing you must do is create the survey and all of the questions.
+Check carefully to make sure the questions are created the right way, such as double checking that your multiple choice questions are saved as checkboxes and single choice questions as radio buttons.

-Important: Make sure that you remove any non-breaking spaces from the cells unless it is open text answers.
+Important: Make sure that you remove any non-breaking spaces from the cells unless they are open text answers.

-Next thing to check is that your excel file only contains one sheet with data.
-For example you can not have data you want to upload on sheet 1 and other data on sheet 2 as that will interfere with the upload.
+Next, you should check that your Excel file only contains one sheet with data.
+For example, you cannot have data you want to upload on sheet 1 and other data on sheet 2 as that will interfere with the upload.

-- Now we get to match each column from the excel file to all of the questions in the survey, Netigate will pre-define which column that will be upload to which question by default, but we can change this if needed.
-By default Netigate will match column B in the excel file with the first quesiton in the survey, Column C with the next one and so on.
-This may change if you use a multi-choice question or a matrix as a first question in a survey.
+- Now we get to match each column from the excel file to all of the questions in the survey, Netigate will predefine which column will be uploaded to which question by default, but you can change this if needed.
+By default, Netigate will match column E in the excel file with the first question in the survey, Column F with the next one and so on.
+This may change if you use a multiple choice question or a matrix as a first question in a survey.